The Mattress Warehouse Guide To Buying A Bed

 Edblo was founded in 1927 and is a Proudly South African bed, providing its customers with excellent service and quality beds for over 90 years.

-The company stays up to date on advanced sleep technology and adapts its product range to accommodate innovations in mattress and base designs.
-This includes the feature-packed new Edblo Supreme Collection which features the latest in sleep technology but is priced to be affordable.
+The company stays up to date on advanced sleep technology research and development and adapts its product range to accommodate innovations in mattress and base designs.
+This includes the feature-packed new Edblo Supreme Collection which features the latest in sleep technology research and development but is priced to be affordable.

 Each mattress is a masterpiece and incorporates materials such as cashmere and organic wool, which is combined with advanced technology to create the perfect bed.
 The mattress leaves you feeling cool, fresh and dry; the mattress is designed to constantly circulate air while some models are made with gel-infused memory foam and natural latex which prevent the bed from sagging.

-Unique Compression Activation technology acts as a rapid response system which provides support to pressure points of the body and keeps the spine aligned.
+Unique Compression Activation technology acts as a rapid response system providing support to pressure points of the anatomy and keeps the spine properly aligned.
 The pocket spring systems are regarded as one of the most advanced in the world, which is what you’d expect from an Italian inspired design.

-Genessi Beds promise superior durability and great support, using a unique combination of high density and specialty foams.
-The mattress is made to ensure your spine stays in alignment while absorbing pressure points such as shoulders and hips.
-A sleeper is not disturbed by the movement as the foam does not have a rigid, connected structure and is designed to react only to the immediate area where pressure or weight is applied.
+Genessi Beds promise superior durability and great support, using a unique combination of high density and speciality foams.
+The mattress is made to ensure your spine stays in alignment while comfortably accommodating pressure points such as shoulders and hips.
+A sleeper is not disturbed by movement of another person on the bed as the foam does not have a rigid, connected structure and is designed to react only to the immediate area where pressure or weight is applied.

-Genessi beds are treated with Nano-Technology which is added protection against mosquitos, dust mines, bed bugs, and bacteria.
-The foam is non-allergenic and has an open cell structure which makes it more breathable.
+Genessi beds are treated with Nano-Technology which provides added protection against mosquitos, dust mites, bed bugs, and bacteria.
+The foam is non-allergenic (a good solution for allergy or asthma sufferers) and has an open cell structure which makes it more breathable.
 Air and moisture flow freely through the foam mattress.